 He is a member of the Bay Area Community Foundation and Bay County Men’s Philanthropy Group.
-He is also an officer of his condo association and a former ruling elder at Faith Evangelical Presbyterian Church in Rochester Hills, Michigan, and an inactive member of the State Bars of both Kansas and Colorado.
+He is involved in his local church and is a former ruling elder at Faith Evangelical Presbyterian Church in Rochester Hills, Michigan.
+He is an inactive member of the State Bars of both Kansas and Colorado.

 Craig grew up on a farm in Leoti, Kansas, near the Colorado border.
 Today he lives in Bay City with his wife, Elizabeth.
-They have eight children: Jamieson, Raymond, Alek, Rachael, KelliAnne, Andrew, Joel and Caryn.
-In his free time, Craig enjoys traveling, boating and his off-and-on love affair with golf, as well as two grandchildren (and counting!).
+They have eight children: Jamieson, Raymond, Alek, Rachael, KelliAnne, Andrew, Joel, and Caryn.
+In his free time, Craig enjoys traveling, boating and his off-and-on love affair with golf, as well as four grandchildren.